badicedelta/badicedelta/README.md

 ---

-## 🚀 Rólam
+## 🚀 About Me

-- 🔭 Folyamatosan dolgozom új projekteken
+- 🔭 Constantly working on new projects
-- 🌱 Jelenleg új technológiákat tanulok
+- 🌱 Currently learning new technologies
-- 💡 Szeretek tiszta, jól strukturált kódot írni
+- 💡 I enjoy writing clean and well-structured code
-- 🎯 Célom, hogy minden nap fejlődjek programozóként
+- 🎯 My goal is to improve as a developer every day
-- ☕ A kávé és a kód kombinációja működtet
+- ☕ Coffee and code keep me going

 ---